ealush/vest/packages/vest/docs/utilities.md

 ## `any()` for OR relationship tests

+`any` is a function within a package called `anyone` that was created for Vest in order to simplify repeating different kinds of inclusion and exclusion logic.
+If you want to use it, first you need to install it:

+`npm install anyone`

 Sometimes you need to have `OR` (`||`) relationship in your validations, this is tricky to do on your own, and `any()` simplifies this process.

 The general rule for using `any()` in your validation is when you can say: "At least one of the following has to pass".